Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Smoothing Diffusion

 The reverse, or denoising process, starts with a sample from prior distribution $p(\mathbf{D}_T)$ and ends with the denoised data sample $\mathbf{D}_0$.
 We define it as a Markov chain with Gaussian distributions:

 where $\theta$ are trainable model parameters and $\tilde{\delta}^2$ is a noise variance used in the reverse process.
-Inspired by \cite{ihdm}, we allow noise variance to change between the forward and reverse processes.
-That permits us to explicitly control the stochasticity of the generation trajectory, which significantly affects the model performance (see Section \ref{sec:delta}).
+Inspired by \citet{ihdm}, we allow noise variance to change between the forward and reverse processes.
+That permits us to explicitly control the stochasticity of the generation trajectory, which significantly affects the model performance.
+We discuss this effect in Section \ref{sec:delta}.